unit9/django-data-sync/README.md

     DATA_SYNC_SERVICE_ACCOUNT_EMAIL

-Defaults to ''.
+Defaults to `` (empty string).
 You need to fill this with GCP service account.
 You can use GAE default service account.
 It is needed for OIDC validation as recommended by GCP.

     DATA_SYNC_FORCE_SYNC